tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab09/README.md

 private def activeBehavior(state: String): Behavior[Command] = ???
 ```

+A side note: when using an API that returns a `Future` from an actor, commonly, you would like to use the value of the response in the actor when the `Future` is completed.
+For this purpose, the `ActorContext` provides a `pipeToSelf` method.

-It is important to note that this buffer only lives in memory and is lost when the actor restarts or stops.
+:warning: It is important to note that this buffer only lives in memory and is lost when the actor restarts or stops.
 This can happen with any exception, but with a persistent failure it can be handled so that the buffer is not lost.
 You can handle this scenario by using `EventSourcedBehavior.onPersistFailure` with a `SupervisorStrategy.restartWithBackoff` available in the Akka persistence API (see Fault Tolerance below section).

-:warning: **We already know that the actor's behavior can not block: when all of the available threads are blocked, then all the actors on the same dispatcher will starve for threads and will not be able to process incoming messages.**
+:warning: <ins>**We already know that the actor's behavior can not block: when all of the available threads are blocked, then all the actors on the same dispatcher will starve for threads and will not be able to process incoming messages.**</ins>

 ```scala
 // THIS IS BAD!!!